 You have to be careful to not place your hand in between the two rungs, or risk snapping your fingers when the first rung comes sliding down.
 You can probably guess that I experienced this.
 As light as this ladder feels compared to a normal ladder, the rungs are still heavy and slide down fast (which is great time-saving-wise, but not so great if you’re not paying attention and hurt yourself).
 I pinched my right ring finger, but didn’t break the skin; just bruised it a bit.
 The rungs don’t always slide into each other evenly, so when one side gets hung up a little, trying to fix it is what can cause you to accidentally pinch a finger when the rung finally slides (or I should say, snaps) free.
 Ouch.
 I found that the rungs got hung up on one side about 20% of the time, but they were easily fixed by moving my hands down to the next rung and, positioning my fingers out of pinching range, sliding the buttons.
 This caused both the rung above and the one that was wonky to both snap down together, which straightened everything out.

 Considering that pinching your fingers is a worry even for traditional extension ladders, I don’t consider this a deal breaker for me, especially when it does everything else on my ladder wish list.
-Conveniently, it has a fabric strap to wrap around the rungs when they are all compacted, and also comes with a cover to protect it when storing – which I should also mention, is a hell of a lot easier to do when you’re dealing with a storage footprint of 2.5 feet as opposed to the traditional 8 feet of the extension ladder.
+Conveniently, it has a fabric strap to wrap around the rungs when they are all compacted, and also comes with a cover to protect it when storing – which I should also mention, is a heck of a lot easier to do when you’re dealing with a storage footprint of 2.5 feet as opposed to the traditional 8 feet of the extension ladder.

 All in all, I’d have to say that I friggin’ love this ladder.
 And lucky me, I not only got to do this review, but I get to give one away to you!
 And not only that, but Extend-A-Step is also offering a discount for the rest of UDH readers!
 Here are the dirty deets: